benjycui/introrx-chinese-edition/introrx.md

 Yes.

 Observable is Promise++.
 In Rx you can easily convert a Promise to an Observable by doing `var stream = Rx.Observable.fromPromise(promise)`, so let's use that.
 The only difference is that Observables are not [Promises/A+](http://promises-aplus.github.io/promises-spec/) compliant, but conceptually there is no clash.
 A Promise is simply an Observable with one single emitted value.
-FRP streams go beyond promises by allowing many returned values.
+Rx streams go beyond promises by allowing many returned values.

-This is pretty nice, and shows how FRP is at least as powerful as Promises.
-So if you believe the Promises hype, keep an eye on what FRP is capable of.
+This is pretty nice, and shows how Observables are at least as powerful as Promises.
+So if you believe the Promises hype, keep an eye on what Rx Observables are capable of.

 Now back to our example, if you were quick to notice, we have one `subscribe()` call inside another, which is somewhat akin to callback hell.
 Also, the creation of `responseStream` is dependent on `requestStream`.
-As you heard before, in FRP there are simple mechanisms for transforming and creating new streams out of others, so we should be doing that.
+As you heard before, in Rx there are simple mechanisms for transforming and creating new streams out of others, so we should be doing that.

 The one basic function that you should know by now is [`map(f)`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypemapselector-thisarg), which takes each value of stream A, applies `f()` on it, and produces a value on stream B. If we do that to our request and response streams, we can map request URLs to response Promises (disguised as streams).